sundaycake/recipes/_recipes/almond-flour-brownies.md

 * Brown sugar makes brownie more chewy.
 Granulated sugar is slightly better for whisking and shiny top
 * Shiny brownie top science: The glossy layer forms from sugar dissolving into the egg's liquid/protein phase and rising to the surface
+* Consider melting butter and melting the sugar into the butter before combining with eggs.
+Minimize the amount of air that gets incorporated into the brownies.

 ## Substitutions